 Working Women, Dance

-As part of a week-long residency, choreographer Philippa Donnellan invites local participants to explore how dance theatre is made.
+As part of a 2 week residency, choreographer Philippa Donnellan invites local participants to explore how dance theatre is made.

 A little about the project from Philippa: